India's CBI investigates rape allegation against ruling party legislator

 Police have suspended several officers in Unnao during the past few days pending investigations into their conduct, another senior police official said.

+"Speak up: the very soul of womanhood violated at Kathua (Jammu and Kashmir) and Unnao," said Kapil Sibal, a former federal minister and a leader of the opposition Congress party.

-(Reporting by Rupam Jain and Simon Cameron-Moore; Writing by Simon Cameron-Moore; Editing by Nick Macfie)
+(Reporting by Rupam Jain and Simon Cameron-Moore in NEW DELHI, Fayaz Bukhari in SRINAGAR; Writing by Simon Cameron-Moore and Krishna N. Das; Editing by Nick Macfie)